kaazing/gateway/doc/security/p_aaa_integ_custom_lm.md

     </login-module>
     ```

 4. Enable configuration for the services that are required to use this custom login module to authenticate with the back-end server.
 You can do this using the `authorization-constraint` element.
-The following is an example of the echo service configured to use this custom login module, as shown in lines 6 through 8:
+The following is an example of the echo service configured to use this custom login module:

     ``` xml
     <service>